Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 The F-150 Lightning electric truck, due in showrooms in the middle of next year, will come at a time when only a few Americans have been willing to switch away from gasoline-powered vehicles.
 Through April of this year, automakers have sold only 107,624 fully electric vehicles in the U.S.

-Additional reporting by Associated Press writers Aamer Madhani in Washington and Tom Krisher in Detroit.
+Additional reporting by Associated Press writers Aamer Madhani in Washington, Tom Krisher in Detroit and video journalist Mike Householder in Dearborn.
 Boak reported from Washington.
-Lemire reported from New York.
+Lemire from New York.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.